GRTLCollaboration/GRChombo/Source/Insitu/README.md

 selecting 'Rename').
 This is necessary so that Catalyst can replace the HDF5 data in the script with that coming from the simulation.

 Next apply filters and adjust the camera view as desired.
-Note that some filters do not currently work in situ (e.g. 'Slice AMR Data').

 In order to generate a valid Catalyst script, it is then necessary to add an 'Extractor' which will, for example, save an image.
 This can be done using the